-$\delta{\rm max}$ : Maximum relative deflection between the double bottom and the forward (or afterward) transverse bulkhead, in mm $\ell_i$ : Length or breadth of the flat part of the double bottom, in mm, whichever is the shorter.
-Page 14 January 2006 Section 3 - DETAILED STRESS ASSESSMENT 1.
+Figure 3: Definition of relative deflection RCN 1 (effective from 1 July 2009) Section 3 - DETAILED STRESS ASSESSMENT 1.
 General 1.1 Application 1.1.1 This Section describes the procedure for the detailed stress assessment with refined meshes to evaluate highly stressed areas of primary supporting members.
-2. Analysis model 2.1 Areas to be refined 2.1.1 Where the global cargo hold analysis of Sec 2 is carried out using a model complying with the modeling criteria of Sec 2, [2.2.4], the areas listed in Tab 1 are to be refined at the locations whose calculated stresses exceed 95% of the allowable stress as specified in Sec 2, [3.2.3].
+Where the global cargo hold analysis of Sec 2 is carried out using a model complying with the modeling criteria of Sec 2, [2.2.4], the areas listed in Tab 1 are to be refined at the locations whose calculated stresses exceed 95% for non-orthotropic elements or 85% for orthotropic element but do not exceed 100% of the allowable stress as specified in Sec 2, [3.2.3].
+RCN 1 (effective from 1 July 2009) 2.
+Analysis model 2.1 Areas to be refined 2.1.1 Where the global cargo hold analysis of Sec 2 is carried out using a model complying with the modeling criteria of Sec 2, [2.2.4], the areas listed in Tab 1 are to be refined at the locations whose calculated stresses exceed 95% of the allowable stress as specified in Sec 2, [3.2.3].
 2.1.2 Where the global cargo hold analysis of Sec 2 is carried out using a model complying with the modeling criteria of Sec 2, [2.2.5], all the high stressed areas listed below are to be refined: - areas whose calculated stresses exceed 85% of the allowable stress as specified in Sec 2, [3.2.3]. - typical details of the primary supporting members as shown in Tab 1. - typical details of the transverse bulkheads of the considered hold as shown in Tab 1.
-Table 1: Typical details to be refined Structural member Area of interest Additional specifications Description Primary supporting Most stressed transverse primary supporting member for double skin side bulk carriers Refining of the most stressed transverse primary supporting members located in: • double bottom • hopper tank • double skin side • topside tank member Most stressed transverse primary supporting member for single skin side bulk carriers Refining of the most stressed transverse primary supporting members located in: • double bottom • hopper tank • topside tank side shell frame with end brackets and connections to hopper tank and topside tank Transverse bulkhead and its Most stressed connection of the corrugations with the lower stool High stressed elements, including the diaphragm(s) of the lower stool, are to be modeled associated lower stool Most stressed connection of the lower stool with the inner bottom High stressed elements are to be modeled Page 16 January 2006 Structural member Area of interest Additional specifications Description Inner bottom and hopper sloping plates with their associated supporting members Most stressed connection of the inner bottom with the hopper sloping plate Refining of the most stressed following members: • inner bottom • hopper sloping plate • floor • girder Deck plating Deck plating in way of the most stressed hatch corners High stressed elements are to be modeled 2.2 Refining method 2.2.1 Two methods can be used for refining the high stressed areas: - refined areas can be directly included in FE model used for the global cargo hold analysis of Ch 7, Sec 2 (See Fig 1). - detailed stresses in refined areas can be analysed by separate sub-models.
+Page 16 July 2009 Table 1: Typical details to be refined Structural Area of interest Additional specifications Description Primary supporting Most stressed transverse primary supporting member for double skin side bulk carriers Refining of the most stressed transverse primary supporting members located in: • double bottom • hopper tank • double skin side • topside tank member Most stressed transverse primary supporting member for single skin side bulk carriers Refining of the most stressed transverse primary supporting members located in: • double bottom • hopper tank • topside tank side shell frame with end brackets and connections to hopper tank and topside tank Transverse bulkhead and its Most stressed connection of the corrugations with the lower stool High stressed elements, including the diaphragm(s) of the lower stool, are to be modeled associated lower stool Most stressed connection of the lower stool with the inner bottom High stressed elements are to be modeled Structural member Area of interest Additional specifications Description Inner bottom and hopper sloping plates with their associated supporting members Most stressed connection of the inner bottom with the hopper sloping plate Refining of the most stressed following members: • inner bottom • hopper sloping plate • floor • girder Deck plating Deck plating in way of the most stressed hatch corners High stressed elements are to be modeled 2.2 Refining method 2.2.1 Two methods can be used for refining the high stressed areas: - refined areas can be directly included in FE model used for the global cargo hold analysis of Ch 7, Sec 2 (See Fig 1). - detailed stresses in refined areas can be analysed by separate sub-models.